 From Living on the Earth, they chose four recipes: Dandelion Wine, Sunflower Milk (actually, How To Make Baby Food), Yogurt, and How to Smoke Fish.
 In addition, six of the original illustrated and hand-lettered page layouts, plus the cover of the Random House second edition are displayed on pages 136 and 137.

 Other authors included in the book include Julia Child, Irma S. Rombauer and Marion Rombauer Becker, Alice Waters, Martha Stewart, Fanny Farmer, Madhur Jaffrey, Molly Katz, and Laurel Robertson.

-Here‘s a video of a panel discussion by some of the major organizers and contributors to the book, on October 25, 2012 at New York University.
+Here‘s more information about some of the major organizers and contributors to the book.

 Pleasure’s the whole point of course, the pleasures of working with the free and rich resources of the planet in order not only to survive, but to live like kings and queens of the cosmos, richer than Rockefeller often on the per-capita income of Indians on the reservation.

 Alicia’s book is rapidly making its way into the reservations, which you might also call the rural communes, the end of the road, or the temples.
 If you were me, you’d see it everywhere you go.
 Ah, you’ll see if everywhere anyway…

 Living On The Earth is a big paperback melody of “storm warnings, formulas, recipes, rumors and country dances” not written but “harvested by” Miss Bay Laurel, with many graceful line drawings by herself.
 The text is not set in type, but written by hand, and in the ink is not black, but a subtle sepia color.